 Broad was already shaping up as the Next Big Thing of English cricket when he pushed his career into overdrive in a sensational spell of bowling in the fifth and decisive Ashes Test at The Oval in 2009.
 With the series in the balance, Broad claimed figures of 5 for 37 in 12 overs, including 4 for 8 in 21 balls, and after that there was no coming back for Australia.

 He was struck by injury for the first time in the 2010-11 winter, ruled out of the last three Ashes Tests before breaking down again during the World Cup.
-However, his significance in England's future was confirmed when he was named Twenty20 captain in May 2011.
-A slump in form almost cost him his Test place for the visit of India - a period when he was misguidedly imagined in the "enforcer" role - but, having survived the cut, he responded with a man-of-the-series display, including the first Test match hat-trick to be recorded at Trent Bridge, in a spell of 5 for 5: a career-defining period.
+However, his significance in England's future was confirmed when he was named Twenty20 captain.
+A slump in form almost cost him his Test place for the visit of India - a period when he was misguidedly imagined in the "enforcer" role - but, having survived the cut, he responded with a Man-of-the-Series display, including the first Test match hat-trick to be recorded at Trent Bridge, in a spell of 5 for 5: another trademark burst.

 His subsequent form was less impressive, however.
 Concerns that he was dropping in pace were alleviated by eight wickets against South Africa at Headingley, but he lost his place on the tour of India, after struggling with a heel injury and failing to take a wicket in either of the first two Tests.
-After being fitted with specially designed boots, he showed signs of improvement in New Zealand at the start of 2013.
+But after being fitted with specially designed boots, he showed signs of improvement.

-He was too hostile for India again at Old Trafford in 2014, returned his Ashes 8 for 15 the following year, then treated South Africa to a concerted assault in Johannesburg in 2015/16.
-His latest five-wickets-in-a-spell burst was the first of the kind overseas and brought a decisive end to South Africa's proud stint as the world No.1 Test side.
+He was too hostile for India again at Old Trafford in 2014, returned his Ashes eight-for the following year, then treated South Africa to a concerted assault in Johannesburg in 2015-16.
+Broad's latest five-wicket spell was his first overseas and brought a decisive end to South Africa's proud stint as the world No.1 Test side.
 When he claimed his 400th Test wicket in Auckland in 2018, he was the youngest man to reach the mark.

 His batting has flattered to deceive.
-In 2008, no less a technical purist than Geoffrey Boycott likened his tall elegant batting style to Sir Garfield Sobers, but predictions that he would develop into a fully-fledged allrounder have not come to pass.
-Nevertheless, he has a remarkable Test hundred against his name, his stand-and-deliver assault on the Pakistan attack at Lord's in 2010, from 102 for 7, bringing him 169 - the highest score by an England Test No. 9.
-The Test was later sullied by revelations that Pakistan bowled deliberate no balls in the Test, bringing lengthy bans for three of their players.
+In 2008, no less a technical purist than Geoffrey Boycott likened his tall elegant batting style to Sir Garfield Sobers, but predictions that he would develop into a fully-fledged allrounder did not come to pass.
+Nevertheless, he has a remarkable Test hundred against his name, his stand-and-deliver assault on the Pakistan attack at Lord's in 2010, from 102 for 7, bringing him 169 - the highest score by an England No. 9.
+The Test was later sullied by revelations that Pakistan had bowled deliberate no-balls, bringing lengthy bans for three of their players.

-In his early cricketing career, Broad played as an opening batsman, following the example of his father, Chris, until he suddenly shot up.
-Within 18 months he had transformed himself into a beanpole medium-fast bowler, gaining international recognition with the England Under-19 side and establishing himself in the Leicestershire first XI in 2005, beginning a meteoric rise that included an England A debut in only his 11th first-class match in March 2006 and a call-up to the senior one-day side five months later.
-County cricket figured little for such an England regular but when he played (and often when he wasn't) his commitment to Nottinghamshire was impressive, suggesting a player who had not lost touch with his roots.
+County cricket figured little for such an England regular but when he played (and often when he wasn't) his commitment was impressive, suggesting a player who had not lost touch with his roots.
 He moved from Leicestershire to Nottinghamshire, his father's county, in 2008.
 He bowled with pace and swing to return career-best figures of 8 for 52 against Warwickshire at Edgbaston in July 2010, as well as helping them to lift the 2013 YB40 trophy at Lord's - the county's first one-day silverware in 22 years.

 NBC Denis Compton Award 2005, 2006, 2007